 All suspicions and investigations are kept confidential and shared only with those who need to know.
-Any information is shared under the guidance of the Norfolk Safeguarding Children Board.
+Any information is shared under the guidance of the Norfolk Safeguarding Children Partnership (NSCP) and Children's Advice Duty Service (CADS).

 Support to families